andrevidela/Research-report/Thesis/index.md

 Soon after the development of linear types, they appeared in a paper aimed at optimising away redundant allocations when manipulating lists: The deforestation algorithm.

-Deforestation\cite{deforestations} is an algorithm designed to avoid extraneous allocation when performing list operations in a programming language close to System-F.  The assumption that operations on lists must be linear was made to avoid duplicating operations.
+Deforestation\cite{deforestation} is an algorithm designed to avoid extraneous allocation when performing list operations in a programming language close to System-F.  The assumption that operations on lists must be linear was made to avoid duplicating operations.
 If a program was non-linear, the optimisation would duplicate each of the computation associated with the non-linear variable, making the resulting program less efficient.

 While deforestation itself might not be the algorithm that we want to implement today, it is likely we can come up with a similar set of optimisation rules in Idris2 that rely on linearity.